Edit on GitHub Ask developers in the Community

 Device Removed

-If the GO device fails to see an IOX that used to be connected (i.e. the IOX was disconnected), the GO device will remove the IOX from its internal database after 5 attempts (35 seconds) and will make the slot available for a new IOX that can be connected at any time.
+If the GO device fails to detect an IOX that used to be connected (that is, the IOX was disconnected), the GO device will remove the IOX from its internal database after 5 attempts (35 seconds) and will make the slot available for a new IOX that can be connected at any time.

 New Device